-Finally, we repeat the same experiment but close the fiscal gap by adjusting the income tax parameter $\lambda$ .
+Finally, we repeat the same experiment but close the fiscal gap by adjusting the income tax parameter λ .
 As Table 11 shows, comparing the 'No DI' economy to 'DI w/o redistribution' in general equilibrium changes the ranking of the two only for the college educated.
 This is because the additional income taxes needed to close the fiscal gap are primarily paid for by them.
 Non-college individuals still prefer the 'No DI' economy for the same reason as before, absent DI, they can get means-tested transfers essentially for free.
 In contrast, college graduates are now better off in the 'DI w/o redistribution' economy where the overall tax burden of insurance provision is more equally distributed across the education groups.
-Consequently, even though both college and non-college prefer the benchmark DI program and would rather have no program than one featuring no redistribution across education groups.
+Consequently, even though both college and non-college graduates prefer having a public DI program, they disagree on which one.
+Non-college prefer the benchmark DI program and would rather have no program than one featuring no redistribution across education groups.
 Vice versa, college graduates prefer a DI program featuring no redistribution and would rather have no program than the benchmark one.